Penguins' counterattacking style demoralizing to opponents

 The Penguins lost 44 of 77 faceoffs in Game 2 to fall under 50 percent for the series at 66-68.
 They’ve allowed 64 shots and taken 39 and been out-attempted 86-57 at 5-on-5 and are 1 of 10 on the power play.

-Nashville has controlled the play so far and has nothing to show for it.
+Nashville has controlled the play so far with nothing to show for it.

 “We can’t just look at the numbers and say, ‘Yeah, we’re winning all the numbers but the scoreboard,'” Nashville coach Peter Laviolette said Thursday.
 “There’s got to be things we got to do better.”